Artist Led Sessions with Chafa Ghaddar: Trace, Fragment, Ecosystem

-Join us for a three day masterclass, reimagining the possibilities of time, space, and materiality through exploring the historical fresco technique.
+Join us for a two day masterclass, reimagining the possibilities of time, space, and materiality through exploring the historical fresco technique.
 Drawing inspiration from centuries-old processes, Chafa Ghaddar introduces the physical, chemical, and emotional dimensions of fresco, tracing its journey from ancient origins to contemporary interpretations.
-Through a blend of theoretical discussion and tactile exercises, this three-part programme invites you to examine how bodies and elements are held within and around surfaces, and to experiment with the concept of the fragment as a site for creative inquiry.
+Through a blend of theoretical discussion and tactile exercises, this two-part programme invites you to examine how bodies and elements are held within and around surfaces, and to experiment with the concept of the fragment as a site for creative inquiry.

 No prior art experience is required, and all materials are provided.
 This masterclass is open to adults aged 18+, offering an opportunity to engage deeply with traditional techniques while expanding the boundaries of contemporary creative practice.